bradcrc/now-playing-card/README.md

 #### off_image
 (string)(optional)

 Optional Image to display when idle.
-This must be the same size as the media image if using scaling.
+This must be the same size as the media image if using transform.